kailaix/ADCME.jl/docs/src/tu_fem.md

 # Numerical Scheme in ADCME: Finite Element Example

 The purpose of this tutorial is to show how to work with the finite element method (FEM) in ADCME.
 The tutorial is divided into two part.
 In the first part, we implement a finite element code for 1D Poisson equation using ADCME without custom operators.
 In the first part, you will understand how [`while_loop`](@ref) can help avoid creating a computational graph for each element.
 This is important because for many applications the number of elements in FEM can be enormous.
-The goal of the second part is to introduce [`custom_op`](@ref) for FEM.
+The goal of the second part is to introduce [`customop`](@ref) for FEM.
 For performance critical applications, you may want to code your own loop over elements.
 However, in this case, you are responsible to calculate the sensititity of your finite element sensitivity matrix.

 ## Why do you need while loop?